Estapearl/Telecom-SQL-Customer-Segmentation./README.md

 ### Takeaway for Stakeholders:
 NexaSat’s profitability rests heavily on Medium and High CLV customers, particularly those on Premium Postpaid plans.
 However, nearly 40% of the original base has already churned, underscoring the need for proactive retention.
 At the same time, upselling low- and medium-value groups represents a clear path to sustainable revenue growth.

+## Recommendations

+1. **Strengthen Customer Retention Efforts**

+With 2,771 churned customers (39% of total), reducing churn should be a top priority.
+NexaSat should explore retention strategies such as loyalty rewards, proactive service support, and targeted offers for at-risk customers (especially Low CLV groups).
+Even modest improvements in retention could protect millions in recurring revenue.

+2. **Focus on Medium CLV Customers for Growth**

+The Medium CLV segment contributes the largest share of revenue (₦13.6M) while still showing upsell potential.
+By upgrading Medium CLV Basic plan users (188 customers) to Premium, NexaSat could significantly boost ARPU and stabilize long-term value.

+3. **Expand Premium and Value-Added Services**

+Premium plans account for the bulk of revenue (₦17.3M combined from Prepaid & Postpaid Premium).
+NexaSat should continue pushing Premium bundles and add-on services (Tech Support, Multi-Line offers) to increase stickiness and wallet share, particularly among Low CLV customers who lack these services.

+4. **Cross-Sell to Underserved Segments**

+There are 412 Low CLV customers without Tech Support or Multiple Lines, and 137 senior citizens without dependents or Tech Support.
+Offering simplified “care + convenience” bundles tailored to these groups could reduce churn and modestly lift revenue.

+5. **Optimize Prepaid Basic Plans**

+With only ₦327K in total revenue from Prepaid Basic plans, these customers are low contributors.
+NexaSat should consider repackaging or phasing out weak-performing plans, and redirecting customers towards entry-level Premium or bundled options.

+6. **Data-Driven Marketing Strategy**

+- NexaSat can leverage this segmentation analysis to personalize campaigns:

+- Upsell Premium plans to Medium CLV customers.

+- Cross-sell add-ons to Low CLV customers.

+- Retain High CLV customers with exclusive offers.